glennga/ilima/README.md

 4. Clone this repository onto both the database server and database client node.

 5. Install the `requirements.txt` file for your Python environment on both the server and client nodes.
-To create a virtual environment (and subsequently launch this), run the commands below:
+To create a virtual environment (and subsequently launch this), run the commands below.
+For those more comfortable with `Docker`, a Dockerfile is also provided for your convenience.

    ```
    cd ilima